liberfa/erfa-fetch/README.md

 ERAS
 ====

-Essential Routines for Astronomy
+Essential Routines for AStronomy

-This repository contains scripts for converting the Standards of Fundamental Astronomy (SOFA) library to a form that can be re-licensed with a BSD license.
+This repository contains the tools necessary for downloading the latest Standards of Fundamental Astronomy (SOFA) library and converting it to ERAS, a BSD-licensed code.

+To download the latest SOFA and use it to generate ERAS source code, just do:

+    python sofa_deriver.py

+To see more options, do ``python sofa_deriver.py --help``

 To compile and execute the tests, do: